Accessibility

 Introduction

 The Abertay University website has been designed with accessibility in mind, and should therefore be as accessible to as many modern browsing devices as possible, including screen readers and mobile browsers.
-We check all new content added, and as and when feedback is received we will make accessibility enhancements should they be required.
+We check all new content added and, as and when feedback is received, we will make accessibility enhancements should they be required.

-We intend to meet at least level 2 (AA) of the W3C's Website Accessibility Initiative (WAI) Guidelines, and as far as possible to meet level 3 (AAA).
-For more information about the WAI Guidelines see: Web Content Accessibility Guidelines 1.0.
 By taking this approach we hope to make our site as inclusive as possible, and also to comply with UK legislation including the Disability Discrimination Act (1995) as amended by the Special Education Needs and Disability Act (2001), which states that it is an offence to discriminate against a disabled person by treating him or her less favourably than others for a reason relating to their disability.

 Alternative formats for reading site information